bob-ham/Proton-Executor/README.md

 # One-True-Executor
-One True Executor, a passion project between me and ham
+One True Executor, a project between me and my friend ham

 *WINDOWS SUPPORTED ONLY*